Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

 started back in May 2019.
 Under the mentorship of Mentor Hayen, my learning experience has undergone a roller-coaster ride and it has not only boosted my growth as a developer but also as an individual.
-Over the last 3 months the followings are my major contributions to this project:
+Over the last 3 months the following are my major contributions to this project:

 Built-ins Optimizations